doubt72/heimdall/README.md

 constraints (they're actually distinct inside Heimdall core), but the internal interface is the same.

+## Maintainer

+Douglas Triggs [douglas@triggs.org, doug@chef.io] is responsible for Heimdall, the Chef query module, and the Chef and JSON Tree visuals.
+The base tree visual in the library used by them was originally adapted from an example built by Rob Schmuecker and available from the [d3js.org](http://d3js.org/) examples (specifically [here](http://bl.ocks.org/robschmuecker/7880033)) and very heavily modified.

 ## TODO List

 * Add logging